regebro/hovercraft/README.rst

 Installation
 ------------

-Hovercraft requires Python 3.4 or later, and can be installed like any Python package.
+Hovercraft requires Python 3 and can be installed like any Python package.
 The easiest way is to install pip_, and then run::

     $ pip3 install hovercraft